Aakarshit07/QTrip-Dynamic/README.md

 Landing Page - This is the starting page for the website.
 It lists the various cities for which you can explore adventures

 Adventures Page - This is the page that you’ll get to by clicking on one of the city cards on the Landing Page.
-It lists the Adventures available for that city.
+It lists the Adventures available for that city,

 Adventure Details Page - This is the page that you’ll get to by clicking on one of the Adventures on the Adventures Page.
 It lists details about that particular Adventure.